Purifying water is the process of removing impurities from a water source, ideally leaving just the H2O particles themselves.

 Point of use filters, such as under-sink filters and countertop filters, are the most popular water purification method for filtering drinking water.

 Here are some of the systems that can purify tap water at home:

 You don’t have to boil your water in the wild to make it safe for drinking nowadays.
 There are plenty of portable water purification systems that you can take with you on hikes and camping trips for access to clean water during your travels.

-Some of the methods of emergency water filtration in the wild are:
+Some of the methods of off-grid water filtration are:

 |Filter Type||Average Cost|